vecilije/familee/README.md

 # familee
 Create and organize your family tree.

-The project is in development...
+The project is still under development!